Be First

-Be:First (stylized in all caps) is a Japanese boy band formed and managed by BMSG and signed to B-ME.
-The group debuted on November 3, 2021, through the reality competition show The First, which is hosted by Sky-Hi.
+Be:First (stylized in all caps) is a Japanese boy band formed and managed by BMSG and signed to B-ME, a joint record label with Avex.
+The group was formed on November 3, 2021, through the reality competition show The First, which is hosted by Sky-Hi and debuted on August 31, 2022 with heir studio album Be:1.
+The group consists of six members: Sota, Shunto, Manato, Ryuhei, Junon, and Leo; Ryoki left the band in 2025.

+The group is BMSG's first act.
+Sky-Hi created the company after identifying issues in the Japanese music industry, including a lack of opportunities for talent to showcase themselves, which led talented performers to leave Japan for the wider opportunities offered by the Korean music industry.

 Name

 The group's name, Be:First, was chosen with the intention of "always aiming for the top", and Sky-Hi hopes that the group will "continue to respect and love the fact that others are number one at the same time as they continue to be number one themselves".
-Their official fandom name is Besty, which was coined by combining the first and last two letters of the group's name to mean bestie (best friend).
+Their official fandom name is Besty (stylized in all caps), which was coined by combining the first and last two letters of the group's name to mean bestie (best friend).